Squatters Rights in California 2024: Eviction Steps and Property Protection

 In addition to recognizing the differences between these groups, it’s important to note that the legal approaches for addressing squatters, trespassers, and holdover tenants vary significantly.

-Squatters can eventually gain legal ownership of rental properties through adverse possession if they meet certain criteria, which varies by jurisdiction.
+Squatters can potentially gain legal ownership of rental properties through adverse possession if they meet certain criteria, which varies by jurisdiction.
 Trespassers on the other hand, can be subject to immediate removal without the legal protections afforded to squatters or tenants.

 Finally, holdover tenants may be evicted through a formal eviction process, but they are often granted more rights than squatters or trespassers, such as notice requirements.